ubc-library-rc/data-spreadsheets-social-sciences/content/workshop_content.md

 3. Understand approaches for handling dates in spreadsheets
 4. Utilize basic quality control features and data manipulation practices
 5. Effectively export data from spreadsheet programs

+In this lesson, however, you will not learn about data analysis with spreadsheets.
+Much of your time as a researcher will be spent in the initial ‘data wrangling’ stage, where you need to organize the data to perform a proper analysis later.
+It’s not the most fun, but it is necessary.
+In this lesson you will learn how to think about data organization and some practices for more effective data wrangling.
+With this approach you can better format current data and plan new data collection so less data wrangling is needed.

 ### Spreadsheet programs